 Drawn and The Drawing Lab

-The biannual open submission exhibition of drawing returns
+The biennual open submission exhibition of drawing returns

-Lines in a Landscape features rarely exhibited works by masters of Western European drawing, alongside fascinating examples by lesser-known names.
-The exhibition celebrates the richness, variety and peculiarities of the drawings in this internationally renowned Collection, while making connections with contemporary drawing practice.
+Lines in a Landscape features works by some of the masters of Western European drawing – Van Dyck, Canaletto, Gainsborough, and eight works by Claude Lorrain, the greatest landscape artist of the seventeenth century – alongside fascinating examples by lesser-known names.
+The exhibition celebrates the richness and variety of the drawings in the Royal Collection, while making connections with contemporary drawing practice.

 Tuesday – Saturday: 10am – 6pm

 Sunday: 11am – 5pm